Contraceptive Gel

 The contraceptive gel is a non-hormonal, prescription, vaginal gel that prevents pregnancy.

-- There is currently a new kind of contraceptive gel called Phexxi.
+• There is a new kind of contraceptive gel called Phexxi.

-- Phexxi comes in a pre-filled, 4-inch applicator and is similar to using a tampon.
-Once the applicator is inserted into the vagina, push the gel in.
+• Phexxi comes in a pre-filled, 4-inch applicator.
+It is similar to using a tampon.
+Once you insert the applicator into the vagina, push the gel in.
 Then remove the applicator.

-- It is effective for an hour after you put it in but you must use a new applicator of Phexxi every single time you have sex.
+• It is effective for an hour after you put it in.
+You MUST use a new applicator of Phexxi every single time you have sex.

 How to Use the Contraceptive Gel

-- You need to be okay touching yourself since you will need to put it into the vagina.
+• You need to be okay touching your vagina.
 It has an applicator like a tampon.

-- The full contents of 1 pre-filled applicator of gel should be placed in your vagina immediately before, or up to 1 hour before, each act of vaginal sex.
+• Place the full contents of 1 pre-filled applicator of gel in your vagina right before, or up to 1 hour before, each act of vaginal sex.

-- If you are having sex multiple times in one hour, you will need to insert a new applicator before each sex act.
+• If you are having sex multiple times in 1 hour, you must insert a new applicator before each sex act.

-- You can use the contraceptive gel after an abortion, miscarriage, or childbirth.
+• You can use it after an abortion, miscarriage, or childbirth.
 Just make sure your nurse or doctor tells you it’s safe to have penis-in-vagina sex.

-- or your partner is allergic to lactic acid, citric acid, potassium bitartrate, or any of the ingredients in the contraceptive gel Phexxi
+• or your partner are allergic to lactic acid, citric acid, potassium bitartrate, or any other ingredients in the contraceptive gel

 Assemble the pre-filled applicator.
 Gently insert the applicator into the vagina as far as it will comfortably go.
 While the applicator is inserted in your vagina, use your index finger to push the plunger rod down until it stops.
 Gently remove the plunger rod and pre-filled applicator from the vagina.